Council Tax Reductions

 A non-dependant is a person who lives in your home on a non-commercial basis.
 Non-dependants are normally adult children or relatives but they can also be friends or anyone else who lives with you.

 We normally reduce your Council Tax Reduction for every non-dependant in your home.
 We call this a ‘non-dependant deduction’.
+Your reduction will be reduced for each non-dependant.
+The amount of deduction depends on their income and circumstances.
+You must tell us about changes in the circumstances of your non-dependants.

 - are registered blind, or